ranrosenzweig/video-streaming-microservices/README.md

 Get details from your Azure account:

     az account show
-Create a service principal, account id as subscription-id and copy appId, password:
+Create a service principal, account ID as subscription-id and copy appId, password:

     az ad sp create-for-rbac --role="Contributor" --scopes="/subscriptions/<subscription-id>"

-Create a Azure storage account and then create a storage container.
+Create an Azure storage account and then create a storage container.

-Initialize and invoke Terraform, from previous stage, use appId as client_id, password as client_secret.
+Initialize and invoke Terraform, from the previous stage, use appId as client_id, and password as client_secret.

     cd infra
     terraform init